WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS WHITE FLOWERS CONTACT US

 Little Taylor Creek Trail, August 20, 2007.

 Erigeron speciosus and Heliomeris multiflora abound in meadows and open woods through July and August.
-Click for a full page picture of an Erigeron speciosus and Heliomeris multiflora meadow.
+Click for a photograph of an Erigeron speciosus and Heliomeris multiflora meadow.

 Range map © John Kartesz,